bradymholt/xertz/README.md

 ### Styles

-CSS and SaSS can be placed within the `content/` folder but when it is placed in the `styles/` folder you have access to the styles within templates.
+CSS and SaSS can be placed within any folder but when it is placed in the `styles/` folder you have access to the styles within templates.
 This is useful, for example, if you want to inline your styles within a template with `<style/>` rather than linking to a path with `<link rel="stylesheet"/>`.

 Any file with a `_` prefix is ignored.